4dn-dcic/fish_omics_format/docs/source/quality.rst

 Summary
 -------
-This table is highly recommended, and it is designed to provide quality metrics for the Spot localization, information about the optical Channel that was used to image the Spot, and various aberration corrections that have been applied before localization (e.g., drift correction, chromatic correction, etc.).
+This table is highly recommended, and it is designed to provide quality metrics for the DNA Bright Spot, information about the optical Channel and Fluorophore that was used to image the Spot, and various aberration corrections that have been applied before localization (e.g., drift correction, chromatic correction, etc.).

 Because the metrics used to quantify Spot detection accuracy and precision are not trivial and lacking a widely shared consensus, the specific columns in this table remain largely at the user's discretion and should be described with sufficient details to ensure interpretation and reproducibility.

 However, to align with existing `Light Microscopy Model (LiMi-Model) <https://doi.org/10.1038/s41592-021-01327-9>`_ metadata specifications, the use of specific column names and descriptions is *conditionally required* in case the described metric is reported.
 As an example, the column name ``X_Drift`` is conditionally required in case the user intends to report a comparison between the Observed vs. Expected (i.e., based on a fiducial reference) positions of a detected Spot.

 The table must be indexed by ``Spot_ID``, with each row corresponding to a single DNA bright spot.
-The ``Spot_ID`` column must be immediately followed by ``Channel_Name``, and ``Fluorophore_Name``.
+The ``Spot_ID`` column must be immediately followed by ``Channel``, and ``Fluor``.
 All other columns, including conditionally required ones, may be ordered at the user's discretion, as may the rows.

 .. warning:: All **MANDATORY** header fields and column names are indicated in **bold**.
 All *conditionally required* header fields and column names are indicated in *italics*.